-Although we do not expect our estimates to be materially different from amounts actually incurred, if our estimates of the status and timing of services performed differs from the actual status and timing of services performed, we may report amounts that are too high or too low in any particular period.
+Although we do not expect our estimates to be materially different from amounts actually incurred, if our estimates of the status and timing of services performed, we may report amounts that are too high or too low in any particular period.
 To date, there have been no material differences between our estimates and the amounts actually incurred.